-* Official says if ESM helps bank, sovereign must give guarantees
+* Official says if ESM helps bank, sovereign must give

 * Direct ESM lending avoids pushing up national debts